-- A member of the Board of Directors is nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Head of Service. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Board of Directors who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - On appointment, the DSL and deputy undertake appropriate identified training offered by DCFP or other provider every two years. - All other staff have safeguarding training updated as appropriate. - Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks (without barred list checks, unless the Director is also a volunteer at the service) are in place for all Directors. - Any weaknesses in Child Protection are remedied immediately.
+- A member of the Board of Directors is nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Head of School. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Board of Directors who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description. - On appointment, the DSL and deputy undertake appropriate identified training offered by DCFP or other provider every two years. - All other staff have safeguarding training updated as appropriate. - At least one member of the governing body has completed safer recruitment training to be repeated every five years. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE). - Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks (without barred list checks, unless the Director is also a volunteer at the school) are in place for all Directors. - Any weaknesses in Child Protection are remedied immediately.

-The Head of Service will ensure that
+The Head of School will ensure that:

-- The Child Protection and Safeguarding Policy and procedures are implemented and followed by all staff. - Sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy DSL to carry out their roles effectively, including the assessment of students and attendance at strategy discussions and other necessary meetings. - Where there is a safeguarding concern that the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - Systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart. - All staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures. - They liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff or volunteer. - Anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.
+- The Child Protection and Safeguarding Policy and procedures are implemented and followed by all staff. - Sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy DSL to carry out their roles effectively, including the assessment of students and attendance at strategy discussions and other necessary meetings.

+- Where there is a safeguarding concern that the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - Systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart. - All staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures. - That students are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online. - They liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff or volunteer. - Anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.